joaoperfig/everismlprize/README.md

 ![Example 4](https://github.com/joaoperfig/everismlprize/blob/master/Results/Our%20NN/oiNEW.jpg)

-For more information read our [paper](https://github.com/joaoperfig/everismlprize/blob/master/Everis_Prize.pdf) where you can also find a link to Google Colab notebooks containing a working version of the code.
+For more information read our [paper](https://github.com/joaoperfig/everismlprize/blob/master/Everis_Prize.pdf) where you can also find links to Google Colab notebooks containing working versions of the code.